yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

 $$
 L_{\text {mono-BERT}}=-\sum_{q\in Q}( \sum_{j \in J_{P}^q} \log \left(s_{j}\right)-\sum_{j \in J_{N}^q} \log \left(1-s_{j}\right) ).
 $$

+During training, each batch can consist of a query and its candidate documents (include both positive and negative) produced by previous retrieval layers.

 #### Duo-BERT For Pairwise Ranking